 Culture Of The Arawak People

-The families of the Arawak people were small ones although each family had a leader known as a cacique.
-As is the case with most ancient cultures, polygamy was a common thing with the average man having either two or three wives.
-The cacique, by virtue of his status, had more wives.
-In fact, it was considered an honor for a woman to be married to the cacique.
+Arawak groups were small and each group had a leader known as a Cacique.
+As is the case with many ancient cultures, some Arawak peoples likely practiced polygamy, where men and sometimes women had more than one partner.
+The Cacique, by virtue of his status, had more wives.
+In fact, it was considered an honor for a woman to be married to the Cacique.
 In some cases, the men stayed separately from the women and the children.
-The cacique’s family used to live in rectangular houses while the common people stayed in rounded huts.
+The Cacique’s family lived in rectangular houses while the common people stayed in rounded huts.

-As stated earlier, the Arawak people spoke the Arawakan languages, which were a group of dialects.
-By the time the Spanish arrived, the languages were widely spoken.
-Even as they have faded over the years, the Spanish language adopted some words.
-Examples of these words include iguana and cannibal.
+When the Spanish arrived, Arawakan languages were widely spoken in the Caribbean and in South America.
+Even as they have faded over the years, the Spanish language adopted some words, which then made their way into English and other European languages.
+Examples of these words include iguana, barbecue and hammock.

 For food, the Arawak people practiced a lot of agriculture, fishing, and hunting.
 Hunting, which was done by men, provided meat from animals like birds, iguanas, capybara, and snakes.
-The people practiced a special form of agriculture known as conuco that provided food like cassava, sweet potatoes, beans, and other foods.
+The people practiced agriculture known as Conuco that provided food like cassava, sweet potatoes, beans, and other foods.

-Since the people were from South America, which is a hot region, it is not a surprise that the Arawak people hardly wore any clothes.
-For the men, most of them wore nothing while a loincloth was enough for the women to cover the genitals.
+The Arawak people generally did not wear much clothing.
+For the men, most wore nothing, while a loincloth was enough for the women to cover the genitals.
 However, forms of body decoration such as painting and jewelry were common.
-When the Spanish came, however, all this changed as clothes were adopted.
+When the Spanish came, however, all this changed as they were forced to adopt clothing.